orbitalquark/textadept/docs/api.md

 #### `spawn_proc:write`(*...*)

 Writes string input to the stdin of process *spawn_proc*.
-Note: On Linux, if more than 65536 bytes (64K) are to be written, it is possible those bytes need to be written in 65536-byte (64K) chunks, or the process may not receive all input.
+Note: On Linux when using the GTK or terminal version, if more than 65536 bytes (64K) are to be written, it is possible those bytes need to be written in 65536-byte (64K) chunks, or the process may not receive all input.
 However, it is also possible that there is a limit on how many bytes can be written in a short period of time, perhaps 196608 bytes (192K).
+The Qt version does not appear to have this limitation.

 Parameters: